Theme

 Practical-work positioning

-The notable angle is the way the project emphasizes practical workflows and extension rather than only a research demo posture.
+The project emphasizes practical workflows and extension rather than only a research demo posture.

 Availability